Fatemeh-Zaeri/WIX1002-T-L/tut4 Fatemeh Zaeri.md

 }
 ```

-## Question 6

-Generate random number, convert to binary and store in 8-bit array:
+6. Generate random number, convert to binary and store in 8-bit array :-
 ```java
 Random rand = new Random();
 int num = rand.nextInt(256); // 0-255